-(cardiac valvulopathy) and have or had fibrotic reactions (scar tissue) affecting your heart. are pregnant or breast-feeding Warnings and precautions If you have any of the following health problems you must inform your doctor before taking (Cabergoline as the medicinal product may be unsuitable for you: Disease that involves the heart and blood vessels (cardiovascular disease) stomach ulcer or bleeding in the gastrointestinal tract (This condition can cause black faeces or vomiting with blood) history of serious mental disorder, particularly psychotic disorders impaired liver or kidney function Raynaud's disease (When it is cold the fingers and toes become bluish white, with no pulse, cold, insensitive and numb) low blood pressure (which can result in dizziness, particularly on standing up) or you are taking medicines to lower blood pressure for the complaint (e.g. pain in the chest when breathing, fluid in the lungs, inflammation or infection of the lungs) fibrotic reactions (scar tissue) affecting your heart, lungs or abdomen.
+- and by your double of phalmacist berdfe taking cabergointe rablet if you have of had any of the cardiovascular disease stomach ulcer or bleeding in the gastrointestinal tract (This condition can cause black faeces or vomiting with blood) history of serious mental disorder, particularly psychotic disorders impaired liver or kidney function Raynaud's disease (When it is cold the fingers and toes become bluish white, with no pulse, cold, insensitive and numb) low blood pressure (which can result in dizziness, particularly on standing up) serious chest complaint (e.g. pain in the chest when breathing, fluid in the lungs, inflammation or infection of the lungs).
+Fibrotic reactions (scar tissue) affecting your heart, lungs or abdomen.
 In case you are treated with Cabergoline for a long period, your doctor will check before starting treatment whether your heart, lungs and kidneys are in a good condition.
-He/she will also have an echocardiogram (an ultrasound test of the heart) taken before treatment will have to be discontinued.
-If you have just given birth you may be more at risk of certain conditions.
-These may include high blood pressure regularly during the treatment.
-Speak immediately to your doctor will need to check your blood pressure regularly during the treatment.
-Speak immediately to your doctor if you ary experience high blood pressure, chest pain or unusually severe or persistent headache (with or without vision problems).
+He/she will also have an echocardiogram (an ultrasound test of the heart) taken before treatment is started and at regular intervals during treatment.
+If fibrotic reactions occur, treatment will have to be discontinued.